Sensex snaps 3-day losing run, climbs nearly 300 pts | Headlines

 The 30-share BSE Sensex climbed 297.94 points or 0.48 per cent to settle at 61,729.68 helped by fag-end buying.
 During the day, the benchmark faced volatile trends, hitting a high of 61,784.61 and a low of 61,251.70.
 The NSE Nifty advanced 73.45 points or 0.41 per cent to end at 18,203.40.

+''Positive global cues helped markets reverse its 3-day losing streak, as buying in IT, select banking and realty stocks aided recovery.
+If the global situation over interest rate movement and demand scenario doesn’t improve, we may see bouts of profit-taking in the near term,'' said Amol Athawale, Technical Analyst (DVP), Kotak Securities Ltd.

-Among the Sensex firms, Tata Motors jumped over 3 per cent.
-Tech Mahindra, Infosys, HCL Technologies, Axis Bank, Mahindra & Mahindra, ICICI Bank, UltraTech Cement and Kotak Mahindra Bank were the other major gainers.
+Tata Motors was the biggest gainer in the Sensex pack, rising over 3 per cent, followed by Tech Mahindra, Infosys, HCL Technologies, Axis Bank, Mahindra & Mahindra, ICICI Bank, UltraTech Cement and Kotak Mahindra Bank.

 In Asia, Seoul and Tokyo markets ended in the green, while Shanghai and Hong Kong settled lower.